mhausmann/azure_count_subscriptionunits/README.md

 # azure_count_subscriptionunits
-Powershell script to count resources for ServiceNow Subscription Unit licenses
+Powershell script to count resources for ServiceNow Subscription Unit licenses.

+Run this script in an Azure Powerhsell terminal.

 ## Example output
 ```powershell